pomdtr/sunbeam/website/frontend/docs/reference/cli.md

   -H, --header stringArray   HTTP headers to add to the request -h, --help                 help for fetch
   -X, --method string        HTTP method to use
-  -u, --user string          HTTP basic auth to use -A, --user-agent string    HTTP user agent to use
+  -o, --output string        Output file to write to -u, --user string          HTTP basic auth to use -A, --user-agent string    HTTP user agent to use
 ```